vercel/modelfusion/README.md

 npm install zod zod-to-json-schema
 ```

+Or use a template: [ModelFusion terminal app starter](https://github.com/lgrammel/modelfusion-terminal-app-starter)

 ## Usage Examples

 You can provide API keys for the different [integrations](https://modelfusion.dev/integration/model-provider/) using environment variables (e.g., `OPENAI_API_KEY`) or pass them into the model constructors as options.